zitadel/zitadel/SECURITY.md

 ## Public Disclosure

-All accepted and mitigated vulnerabilitys will be published on the [Github Security Page](https://github.com/caos/zitadel/security/advisories)
+All accepted and mitigated vulnerabilities will be published on the [GitHub Security Page](https://github.com/caos/zitadel/security/advisories)

 ### Timing